myolivenca/Github-repo/README.md

 # Github-repo
 Show github repository by user login name

+Run the "website":
-To start project just run index.html in a local server
+To start project just run index.html in a local server.

+Extras:
+added a search box just for joy ;) try look for "mhevery" or "joycepg"